What is the Role of a Category Captain?

 The Category Captain is a leading manufacturer or supplier within a product category.
 The retailer appoints them for their knowledge and ability to manage the category and maximise its profits.

 Who Are They?
-What Are their Responsibilities?
+What Are Their Responsibilities?

 The Category Captain is integral to the success of the retailer-supplier relationship.
 Moreover, it is a key part of the Category Management process.
 The Captain or as it is sometimes called ‘Category Champion’, is typically a brand or private-label supplier.

-The Category Captain is responsible for instigating and maintaining communication between the retailer and the supplier.
+The Category Captain is responsible for managing and maintaining communication between the retailer and the supplier.
 This is to optimise the retailers’ strategic development.
 Among his or her main responsibilities, the Captain must offer informed guidance.
 They help the retailer to make key decisions on the following:

 - Store layout